 You have a number of rights concerning your personal data that we hold.
 If you have any questions in relation to these please contact the Data Protection Officer at [email protected]

-6. Right to data portability: You may request that we send you your data in a usable format, for instance.
+- Right to data portability: You may request that we send you your data in a usable format, for instance.
+You may also ask us to send your data to a 3rd party.
+When you exercise this right we may need to assess other factors, such as our regulatory responsibilities and the technical feasibility of the request.
 If you would like to make a request, please contact the Data Protection Officer.

 Automated decision making and profiling

 - The data that you supply to us in attitude to risk surveys will be checked through a system which uses algorithms to benchmark attitude to risk so that investment choices can be viewed in the most appropriate manner.

 - We will check your data to ensure that we and you are protected under anti money laundering legislation.
 This may involve some automated checking.